 Pain and burning associated with neuromas can be uncomfortable and even debilitating, but you can relieve the discomfort with a visit to Bay Area Foot Care.
 The renowned practice offers effective treatment for neuromas so you can get back on your feet pain-free.
-Bay Area Foot Care has locations in San Rafael, Castro Valley, Pleasanton, Oakland, Walnut Creek, and San Leandro, California, as well as in the neighborhoods of Lower Pacific Heights, Inner Richmond, NoPa, and the Mission District in San Francisco.
+Bay Area Foot Care has locations throughout the Bay Area, California.
 Schedule a visit today over the phone or use the online scheduling tool.

 A neuroma — also called Morton’s neuroma — is a small bundle of benign nerve tissue located between bones in the ball of your foot.
 The most common location is between your third and fourth toes.
 Symptoms of a neuroma include: